Coaching is the best thing I have done: Julie

 “It’s been a really cool adventure to expand my squad and to see different levels of ability among these passionate athletes.”

 One of Julie’s para-athletes, 14-year-old Ava, competes in wheelchair racing.
 “Ava has gone from being a shy kid to this sassy, passionate girl who is full of life and determination to succeed,” Julie says.
-“I always knew she’d be an amazing athlete and she’s definitely a potential future paralympian.”
+“I always knew she’d be an amazing athlete and she’s definitely a potential future Paralympian.”

 Julie, the disability advocate